hayleyso/mastermind/README.md

 - **Popup Window**: Displays a prompt if there is an unfinished game, offering the player the option to either return to it or start a new game.
 - **Home Button**: Quickly returns the player to the main menu or home screen for easy navigation.
 - **New Game**: Enables players to start a new game with a different mode or level, providing variety in gameplay.

+## Javadocs
+For detailed API documentation, you can view the [Javadocs](https://hayleyso07.github.io/Mastermind/index.html) of this project.

 ## Prerequisites
 Before you begin, ensure you have the following installed: